 I hope you all are staying warm, despite the wretched snow that keeps blanketing the northeast.
 I am pleased to share with you a set of executive portraits I recently took here in Tampa with my client, Abdulla, who needed a professional headshot to help launch his new business.
-If you’re in the same position – like Abdulla – of needing a new photo to sell yourself and your business, I hope you’ll find these tips helpful in preparing for your shoot.
+If you’re in the same position – like Abdulla – of needing a new photo to sell yourself and your business, this week’s blog post is chock full of executive portrait tips to get you ready for your photo shoot.

 First, let’s discuss what’s at stake with an executive headshot.
 Your professional portrait plays a huge role in a prospective client’s decision of whether or not to work with you.
 Your photo must at once express confidence, expertise, and openness.
 You are your brand, and it’s never possible to take back a negative first impression.

 With this in mind, the most important factor to consider when preparing for your portrait is your clothing.